lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Applicability Statement {#applicability}

 EDHOC requires certain parameters to be agreed upon between Initiator and Responder.
-Some parameters can be agreed through protocol execution (e.g., negotiation of cipher suite, see {{ex-neg}}) but other parameters may need to be known out-of-band (e.g., optional protocol fields).
+Some parameters can be agreed through the protocol execution (specifically cipher suite negotiation, see {{cs}}) but other parameters may need to be known out-of-band (e.g., which authentication method is used, see {{method}}).

-In order to ensure that EDHOC is used for the intended purpose, each protocol instance needs to be verified against an applicability statement, from which it should be possible to determine:
+In order to ensure that EDHOC is used for the intended purpose, each message needs to be verified against an applicability statement associated to the protocol instance.
+If the message does not comply with the applicability statement, the protocol needs to be discontinued.
+This allows for the relevant processing and verifications to be made, including things like:

-1. How EDHOC messages are transported; see {{transport}}
-2. How the peer detects that an EDHOC message is received, e.g. URI, media type; for an example using CoAP, see {{coap}}.
+1. How the peer detects that an EDHOC message is received.
+This includes how EDHOC messages are transported, for example in the payload of a CoAP message with a certain Uri-Path or Content-Format; see {{coap}}.
-2. Whether the initial optional null byte of message_1 is used; see {{asym-msg1-form}}
 1. Method and correlation of underlying transport messages (METHOD_CORR; see {{method}} and {{corr}}).
+This gives information about the optional connection identifier fields.
+2. Whether the optional initial `null` of message_1 is used; see {{asym-msg1-form}}
-3. Type of authentication credentials (CRED_I, CRED_R; see {{id_cred}}).
+3. Authentication credentials (CRED_I, CRED_R; see {{auth-cred}}).
 4. Type used to identify authentication credentials (ID_CRED_I, ID_CRED_R; see {{id_cred}}).
-5. Type and use of Auxiliary Data (AD_1, AD_2, AD_3; see {{AD}}).
+5. Use and type of Auxiliary Data (AD_1, AD_2, AD_3; see {{AD}}).
-6. Identifier used as identity of endpoint; see {{auth-key-id}}.
+6. Identifier used as identity of endpoint; see {{identities}}.
 7. If message_4 shall be sent/expected, and if not, how to ensure a protected application message is sent from the Responder to the Initiator; see {{m4}}.

 An example of an applicability statement is shown in {{appl-temp}}.

-Note that for some parameters, like METHOD_CORR, ID_CRED_x, type of AD_x, the receiver is able to verify compliance with applicability statement, and if it needs to fail because of incompliance, to infer the reason why the protocol failed.
+For some parameters, like METHOD_CORR, ID_CRED_x, type of AD_x, the receiver is able to verify compliance with applicability statement, and if it needs to fail because of incompliance, to infer the reason why the protocol failed.

-For other parameters, like authentication credential in the case it is not transported, it may not be possible to verify compliance with applicability statement since integrity verification in message_2 or message_3 may fail because of wrong credential or for some other reason.
-For example, in the case of public key certificates where there is a large variety of profiles and alternative encodings, unless the certificate is transported, the endpoints need to agree on the precise format.
+For other parameters, like an CRED_x in the case that it is not transported, it may not be possible to verify that incompliance with applicability statement was the reason for failure: Integrity verification in message_2 or message_3 may fail not only because of wrong authentication credential.
+For example, in case the Initiator uses public key certificate by reference (i.e. not transported within the protocol) then both endpoints need to use an identical data structure as CRED_I or else the integrity verification will fail.

-Note also that it is not always necessary for the endpoints to agree on a single transport for the EDHOC messages.
-For example, a mix of CoAP and HTTP may be used along the path and still allow correlation between messages.
+Note that it is not necessary for the endpoints to specify a single transport for the EDHOC messages.
+For example, a mix of CoAP and HTTP may be used along the path, and this may still allow correlation between messages.

-EDHOC enables policy decisions based on the identity of the peer.
-If other information must to be conveyed, such as target application or use (e.g. if there is more than one application/use with different policies) then this may be signalled for example in URI or Auxiliary Data and could to be specified in the applicability statement.
+The applicability statement may be dependent on the identity of the peer, but this applies only to the later phases of the protocol when identities are known.
+(Initiator does not know identity of Responder before having verified message_2, and Responder does not know identity of Initiator before having verified message_3.)

-In case multiple applicability statements are used, the receiver needs to be able to determine which is applicable for a given protocol instance, e.g. by using different URIs.
+Other conditions may be part of the applicability statement, such as target application or use (if there is more than one application/use) to the extent that EDHOC can distinguish between them.
+In case multiple applicability statements are used, the receiver needs to be able to determine which is applicable for a given protocol instance, for example based on URI or Auxiliary Data type.

 # Key Derivation {#key-der}